Here are the locations of mobile speed cameras in Calderdale

-Here are the locations of mobile speed cameras in Calderdale for the week commencing Monday, 6 August.
+Here are the locations of mobile speed cameras in Calderdale from week commencing Monday 13 August.

 Boothtown Road Between Woodside Road & Ploughcroft Lane